-At the moment, there are only a handful of resorts with full-time technical divers available to bring divers to the Turtle Cavern.
-Please check with your dive resort for further information.
+At the moment, there are only a handful of Sipadan diving resorts with full-time technical divers available to bring divers to the Turtle Cavern.
+Please check with Sipadan diving resorts for further information.

 4. South Point

-Just a short 15-minute boat ride away from the Sipadan Jetty you will find the South Point dive site, which is located just slightly southeast of the island of Sipadan.
+Just a short 15-minute boat ride away from the Sipadan Jetty you will find the South Point dive site, which is located just slightly southeast of the island.

 White-tip reef sharks are often found in the shallower waters here along with bannerfish, moray eels, and a variety of bright colored hard corals.
 Strong currents are regular on this dive site, so divers beware!

 Last, but not least on our list of the best dive sites Sipadan island is perhaps one of the most colorful of the diving sites.
 Boasting a wide array of colorful corals rather than pelagic creatures, the Mid-Reef is located on the East of the island.